L4LabUA/scivocab/flask/README.md

     ./tools/install

-Run the webapp in debug mode by doing ./run_webapp_debug
+Run the webapp in debug mode by running the following command:

+    ./tools/run_webapp_debug

+Then open http://127.0.0.1:5000/ in your web browser to go to the webapp.